Simplify your business with technology for easier growth and happier teams and customers.

 Some business owners rely solely on hiring new staff to address growth pains.
 However, adding more people without addressing the underlying technical infrastructure will compound existing issues.

-Here's a breakdown of the most popular software platforms to help you scale with the typical pinch points where they become crucial.
+Here's a breakdown of typical software platforms to help you scale through the pinch points and when they become crucial.

 Companies that have grown past ten employees often experience complex communication and organization.
-Tools to help address communication include Slack, Microsoft Teams, and Google Workspace, which offer instant messaging, file sharing, and video conferencing capabilities.
-Project management tools help teams share work; for example, Asana, Trello, Monday.com, and ClickUp are used to track tasks, deadlines, and progress.
-Tools that facilitate teamwork and sharing include Google Drive, Dropbox, and OneDrive, which provide centralized document storage and easy access.
+Some examples of software tools to improve team communication include Slack, Microsoft Teams, and Google Workspace, which offer instant messaging, file sharing, and video conferencing capabilities.
+Project management tools help teams manage the workload; for example, Asana, Trello, Monday.com, and ClickUp are used to track tasks, deadlines, and progress.
+Tools to facilitate teamwork and sharing include Google Drive, Dropbox, and OneDrive, which provide centralized document storage and easy access.
 Password management tools, such as Bitwarden and 1Password, enable the secure storage and sharing of login credentials.

 As companies expand beyond twenty employees, they encounter more complex workflows, information silos, and the need for more structured processes.
 Customer Relationship Management (CRM) tools, such as Salesforce, HubSpot, and Zoho, help manage customer interactions, sales leads, and pipelines.
-Companies can utilize Gusto, BambooHR, and Rippling to manage HR and payroll, as well as address employee data, benefits, and onboarding.
-For marketing automation, MailChimp, ActiveCampaign, and Constant Contact will help with email marketing, lead nurturing, and sales automation.
+Companies can utilize Gusto, BambooHR, and Rippling to manage human resources and payroll, as well as address employee data, benefits, and onboarding.
+MailChimp, ActiveCampaign, and Constant Contact will help with email marketing automation, lead nurturing, and team selling.

 At fifty employees, companies need data analysis, reporting, and refined internal processes.
-Analytics and Reporting tools, such as Google Analytics, Tableau, and Power BI, will help track primary metrics, visualize data, and gain valuable insights.
-Financial Management software such as QuickBooks Online, Xero, and NetSuite helps with accounting, invoicing, and financial reporting.
-To maintain high-quality customer service, teams benefit from Zendesk, Intercom, and Freshdesk to manage customer inquiries and support tickets.
+Analytics and reporting tools, such as Google Analytics, Tableau, and Power BI, help track primary metrics, visualize data, and gain valuable insights.
+Financial Management software such as QuickBooks Online, Xero, and Zoho Books helps teams with accounting, invoicing, and financial reporting.
+Teams benefit from Zendesk, Intercom, and Freshdesk to manage customer onboarding, service, inquiries and support.

-I help companies prioritize cloud solutions for scalability, accessibility, and more manageable IT.
-I encourage business owners to select solutions that integrate seamlessly with one another to prevent data silos and streamline workflows.
-I recommend customizations to help address the unique needs of different business models.
-I help business owners understand that investing in employee training ensures staff will effectively use the tools businesses invest in.
+I prioritize cloud solutions for their scalability, accessibility, and manageable technology costs.
+I encourage business owners to choose solutions that integrate seamlessly to avoid data silos and streamline workflows, and to customize them to meet the unique needs of different business models.
+Additionally, I help business owners understand that investing in employee training is crucial for ensuring that staff can effectively use the tools.

 We'll map your customer journey and identify technology opportunities to improve it.

-We'll design a plan to reduce friction at customer touchpoints, starting with the most impactful software changes.
+We'll design a plan to deliver seamless team and customer experiences, starting with the most impactful software changes.

-We'll work together to refine your customer journey by procuring and implementing new technologies through a conscientious change management approach.
+We'll refine your customer journey and support your teams by selecting and implementing new technologies through well-planned change management.

 Training